Lavkush160799/AI-image-generator/README.md

 # AI-image-generator
-This is my firt ai app
+This is my first ai app